Disclaimer

 • Amicus Award, Minnesota Defense Lawyers Association, 2016

-• Best Lawyers, Minneapolis Medical Malpractice Law-Defendants Lawyer of the Year, 2020
+• Best Lawyers, Minneapolis Medical Malpractice Law-Defendants Lawyer of the Year, 2024 and 2020

 • The Best Lawyers In America©, Health Care Law and Medical Malpractice Law, 2016-present